 Up discovering this, many students trekked out to the Rila mountains to study with Saint Ivan.
 The original complex was built by the students and is today the largest Eastern Orthodox monastery in Bulgaria, claiming the title of “Crown Jewel of Bulgaria”.
 The monastery became more popular among pilgrims after Ivan’s death in 946 A.D.
 The complex has been played an important historical and cultural significance to the Bulgarian national identity.

 The monastery is one of the oldest religious centers of the Slavic world and has remained continuously active since it was founded in the 10th century.
 Only for a short blurp during the Communism era, was the monastery was turned into a museum.
-In 1983, it became a UNESCO World Heritage Site which now attracts closer one million visitors per year!
+In 1983, it became a UNESCO World Heritage Site which now attracts closer one million visitors per year as it’s an easy day trip from Sofia!

 It is also regarded as one of the important masterpieces of Bulgarian National Revival architecture.
 As one of the largest monasteries, it has over 300 chambers for the monks.
 Today, the numbers are dwindling and only around 60 monks remain and you’ll likely see several of them walking around.